Katze719/new-world-stamina-checker/README.md

 ### Slash Commands
 - `/stamina_check <youtube_url>`: Analyze a YouTube video for stamina management.
-- `/add_this_channel`: Add the current channel to the VOD review list.
-- `/remove_this_channel`: Remove the current channel from the VOD review list.
+- `/get_queue_length`: Check how many videos are in the analysis queue.
+- `/vod_review <member>`: Create a structured VOD review with ratings for different categories.
+- `/abwesenheit`: Submit your absence period.
+- `/anwesend <urlaub>`: End your absence period early.
+- `/urlaub_status`: Show how many users are currently marked as absent (admin only).
 - `/changelog`: View the latest changelog entry.
 - `/stats`: Display your stats from the Google Sheet.
-- `/abwesenheit`: Submit your absence period.
+- `/hilfe [category]`: Shows detailed help information for all commands.

 #### Level System Commands
 - `/level [user]`: Display the current level and XP of a user.